-For each flock, the Farm Manager or designate reviews flock-related activities and records (e.g., Flock Information Reporting Form REC 004, Flock Log REC 005a) and ensures that the turkeys meet the requirements of the flock management program.
-If the flock management program has not been followed, the Farm Manager determines the appropriate corrective action and records it on (indicate Processing plant personnel reviews the Flock Information Reporting Form (REC 004) received from the farmer three-four (3-4) days prior to shipping and informs the farmer in case of any non-compliances (e.g., missing information, Flock Sheet not received, etc.). record, e.g., Flock Log REC 005a): During the yearly self-audit, the Farm Manager or (alternate) ensures that monitoring procedures are followed and that records are completed.
-If monitoring procedures are not followed and/or records are not completed as required, the Farm Manager performs an appropriate corrective action and records it on the Observations are recorded in the OFFSP Self-Audit Checklist (REC 007).
-OFFSP Self-Audit Checklist (REC 007). activities and records (e.g., Flock Information Reporting Form REC 004, Flock Log REC 005a) and ensures that the turkeys meet the requirements of the flock management program.
-Processing plant personnel reviews the Flock Information Reporting Form (REC 004) received from the farmer three-four (3-4) days prior to shipping and informs the farmer in case of any non-compliances (e.g., missing information, Flock Sheet not received, etc.).
-During the yearly self-audit, the Farm Manager or (alternate) ensures that monitoring procedures are followed and that records are completed.
+- □ For each flock, the Farm Manager or designate reviews flock-related activities and records (e.g., Flock Information Reporting Form REC 004, Flock Log REC 005a) and ensures that the turkeys meet the requirements of the flock management program. - Processing plant personnel reviews the Flock Information Reporting Form (REC 004) received from the farmer three-four (3-4) days prior to shipping and informs the farmer in case of any non-compliances (e.g., missing information, Flock Sheet not received, etc.). - During the yearly self-audit, the Farm Manager or (alternate) ensures that monitoring procedures are followed and that records are completed. - Observations are recorded in the OFFSP Self-Audit Checklist (REC 007).